jeffhain/jimsizr/README.md

-Jimsizr stands for Java Image Sizer (JIS for short).
+Jimsizr stands for Java Image reSizer (JIS for short).

 Jimsizr provides an API to convert between BufferedImage objects, doing both type conversion and resizing as needed, possibly in parallel.